The Florida Bar

 Florida Bar High School Appellate Brief Writing & Moot Court Competition

 The Florida Bar High School Appellate Brief Writing & Moot Court Competition is a two-part program that offers a unique opportunity to learn about the appellate process.
-Students write briefs and are invited to present oral argument before appellate judges in each of the six District Courts of Appeal based on a fictitious case.
-A statewide final round is held at the Florida Supreme Court.
+Students write briefs and are invited to present oral argument before appellate judges in each of the six District Courts of Appeal based on a fictitious case drafted by members of The Florida Bar Law Related Education Committee.
+The teams that make it to the semifinal round will argue before the First District Court of Appeal and the statewide final round is held at the Florida Supreme Court.